 • Commodity price forecasting and supply and demand analysis

 Harry Boyle, specialises in energy-sector economic, financial and strategic applied research.
-Recent projects have addressed how to drive institutional investor capital into alternative energy and transport system forecasts.
+His team’s recent consulting projects have addressed how to drive institutional investor capital into alternative energy and transport system forecasts.
 He has recently been cited in The Economist, Wall Street Journal, Financial Times and New York Times.
 Harry holds a Masters’ degree in Modern History from the University of St Andrews.

 Head of Nuclear

 Chris Gadomski directs the firm’s nuclear research team in forecasting global investment in new build, innovative technologies and decommissioning.
 As a business development consultant, Chris spent 25 years working with multinational firms, UNDP, World Bank, US DOE, and the UNDP/GEF on energy and environment projects.
 Gadomski joined the faculty at New York University’s Center for Global Affairs in 2005 where he teaches graduate courses on energy.